laminas/laminas-config/docs/book/intro.md

 The following code illustrates how to use PHP configuration files.

-Create a sepatared PHP file which contains the configuration, e.g. `config.php`:
+Create a separated PHP file which contains the configuration, e.g. `config.php`:

 ```php
 return [